learn-co-students/london-ds-100719/mod_5/project/README.md

 **_Organization/Code Cleanliness_**

 * The notebook should be well organized, easy to follow, and code is commented where appropriate.
     * Level Up: The notebook contains well-formatted, professional looking markdown cells explaining any substantial code.
 All functions have docstrings that act as professional-quality documentation.
+Functions live in properly named .py files
 * The notebook is written to technical audiences with a way to both understand your approach and reproduce your results.
 The target audience for this deliverable is other data scientists looking to validate your findings.

 **_Process, Methodology, and Findings_**

 * Your notebook should contain a clear record of your process and methodology for exploring and preprocessing your data, building and tuning a model, and interpreting your results.
 * We recommend you use the OSEMN process to help organize your thoughts and stay on track.
+* Don't forget to add a summary of this to your README.dm

 ## Grading Rubric